 The Chancellor announced today that from the 15th July 2020 to the 12th January 2021, the rate of VAT for the hospitality and tourism industry will drop to 5%.
 The cut will apply to food, non-alcoholic drinks, accommodation and ticket prices for attractions across the UK.
-The proposal is aimed at providing a boost for this particular sector of the economy which has been so hard hit by Covid-19 and the lockdown.
+While ecommerce website design has thrived during this period, these sectors of the economy are in dire need of a boost.

 How much is VAT right now?